HennyJie/IBGNN/README.md

 </p>

-This is the official implementation for the accepted miccai2022 paper "Interpretable Graph Neural Networks for Connectome-Based Brain Disorder Analysis".
+This is the official implementation for the accepted MICCAI 2022 (Oral) paper [Interpretable Graph Neural Networks for Connectome-Based Brain Disorder Analysis](https://arxiv.org/abs/2207.00813).
 This framework consists of two modules: a brain network-oriented backbone prediction model and a globally shared explanation generator that can highlight disorder-specific biomarkers including salient Regions of Interest (ROIs) and important connections.
 The whole implementation is built upon [PyTorch](https://pytorch.org) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).

 ---